hacktoon/nami/README.md

   - zone river follows an independent path from downstream to each tributary joint
 - create secondary biomes for zones

-- detect regions by position
-if worldPoint is land border {
-  if worldPoint has river and border
-    - regions at lateral axis
-    - if erosion.dir(NORTH) is water -> regions at vertical axis north are water } else worldPoint is water {
-  for all water sides
-}

   if point is lake
     all inner regions